tc39/notes/meetings/2016-07/jul-26.md

 BE: It is what it was.
 I support the status quo, copying Java, returning NaN

-MS: I support returning NaN for less than two arguments, just because of the confusion that Date has 0 arguments, 1 arguments, and then 2 or more is just like Date.UTC
+MLS: I support returning NaN for less than two arguments, just because of the confusion that Date has 0 arguments, 1 arguments, and then 2 or more is just like Date.UTC

 AWB: The Date constructor has an overload for one argument, so it can't treat that as the year and be analogous to Date.UTC for the one-argument case.